NicolasKheirallah/NextJs-M365-Blog/data/blog/Attach-Image-From-Forms-To-SharePoint-List.md

 9. Edit the flow and add Parse Json select Outputs as source and press generate from Sample and paste in the json from previous run that you just copied:

-10. Now select onedrive connector and choose: Get file content using path from Path.
+10. Now go into your onedrive copy the path

 Here you need to choose choose the Path for your form, it should be under:

-/Apps/Microsoft Forms/

-Here you select previous uploaded file.
-Now remove file name and add name from Json instead

-This will get the path of the attachment and the file name
+/Documents/Apps/Microsoft%20Forms

-Now select SharePoint Connector and choose Send an HTTP Request to SharePoint, select the Sharepoint site:
+11. Now select SharePoint Connector and choose Send an HTTP Request to SharePoint, select the Sharepoint site:

 ```
 | Name         | Value                                                              |